Giles Radice: Other positions

 Lord Radice had been a member of the advisory board of the Centre for British Studies of Berlin's Humboldt University since 1998.
 He was also a member of the Fabian Society.
 Radice was a chair of the British Association for Central and Eastern Europe (BACEE), and chair of the European Movement, from 1995 to 2001.
 He was also a chairman of Policy Network, the international progressive thinktank based in London.

 Personal life

 Radice married Penelope Angus in 1959; they had two daughters and divorced in 1969.
 In 1971, he married historian Lisanne Koch.
 He was a longtime resident of Camden, living in Gloucester Crescent in the 1960s before relocating to Parliament Hill.

-Radice died from cancer on 25 August 2022, at age 85.
+Radice died from cancer at his home in Gelston, Lincolnshire, on 25 August 2022, at age 85.